GOP ramps up attacks over efforts to defund the police: ‘Democrats are insane’

 “The details will be worked out in the budget process in the weeks ahead.
 But, I want people to understand that we are committed to shifting resources to ensure that the focus is on our young people,” de Blasio said.

-Fox News’ Tyler Olson and Peter Aitken contributed to this report.
+Fox News’ Chad Pergram, Tyler Olson and Peter Aitken contributed to this report.